PaulskPt/sercom_I2C/README.rst

 To accomplish this, I used a small breadboard and I2C cables (type 4-pin Grove male connector to 4 wires with male MOLEX pins for the Titano), (type 4-pin STEMMA/Qwiic male connector to 4 wires with male MOLEX pins for the PROS3).
 See the image of the hardware setup in the docs folder.

-In this example the device with the Main role sends a request immediately after startup.
-It requests the device with the Sensor role to send a datetime message.
+In this example the device with the role 'Main' sends a request immediately after startup.
+It requests the device with the role 'Sensor' (in my case an Unexpected Maker PROS3) to send a datetime message.
 Next, the same type of request will be repeated at the preset interval time.

-The device performing the Sensor role, after startup, will continuously check if there are incoming requests from a device with a Main role.
+After startingup, the device performing the role 'Sensor', will continuously check if there are incoming requests from a device with the role 'Main'.
 A request message contans 2 bytes:
-1) the address of the device with a Sensor role that needs to handle the request;
+1) the address of the device with a Sensor role, that needs to handle the request;
 2) the request code.
-In this example the code value is (int) 100.
+In this example the code value is (int) 100 (= datetime)

 Below a flowchart of the handling of a received request: